desifisker/virtual_teach_vtr_wrapper/README.md

 ## Installation of VirT&R
 VirT&R is a systematic pipeline to make virtual teach maps for VTR3 (https://github.com/utiasASRL/vtr3).
 Thus, it makes use of several programs and requires VTR3 to use.

-IF YOU ALREADY HAVE VTR3 SET UP AND RUNNING CLICK HERE TO GO TO THE NEXT PART AFTER MAKING SURE TO CLONE THIS REPO TO $VTRROOT: [Jump to the End](#build-and-install-virtual_teach_vtr_wrapper-(this-package))
+IF YOU ALREADY HAVE VTR3 SET UP AND RUNNING CLICK HERE TO GO TO THE NEXT PART AFTER MAKING SURE TO CLONE THIS REPO TO $VTRROOT: [Existing VTR3 Implementation Checkpoint](#virtr)

 ## Setup VTR3 Directories